Professor Ellie Chapple

 Biography

-- Ellie (Larelle) Chapple holds the position of Professor of Accounting at QUT Business School, where she is the research leader in Forensic Accounting and the chief investigator in the research program Accounting For Social Change.
+- Ellie (Larelle) Chapple holds the position of Professor of Accounting at QUT Business School, where she is the chief investigator in the research program Accounting For Social Change.

 - Ellie is Director of Research Training in the Faculty of Business & Law at QUT